CodebreakingAtCal/codebreaking-at-cal-website/Fall.md

   name: Home
 ---

-# Codebreaking at Cal Fall 2022
+# Codebreaking at Cal Fall 2022 Archive

 This is an archive of the Fall 2022 offering of the course.
 Note that many of these materials are now changed in the current iteration.